 If time permits, make this cake a day in advance.
 It’s best after being refrigerated overnight.

-1 1/4 cups graham cracker or vanilla wafer cookie crumbs, such as Nabisco Nilla Wafers
+- 1 1/4 cups graham cracker or vanilla wafer cookie crumbs, such as Nabisco Nilla Wafers

-2 tablespoons unsalted butter (1/4 stick), melted, plus more for coating the pan
+- 2 tablespoons unsalted butter (1/4 stick), melted, plus more for coating the pan

-1 1/4 cups granulated sugar
+- 1 1/4 cups granulated sugar

-1 tablespoon all-purpose flour
+- 1 tablespoon all-purpose flour

-4 (8-ounce) packages cream cheese, at room temperature
+- 4 (8-ounce) packages cream cheese, at room temperature

-1 teaspoon finely grated lemon zest (from about 1 lemon)
+- 1 teaspoon finely grated lemon zest (from about 1 lemon)

 - 1 teaspoon vanilla extract

 - 1/4 cup heavy cream

-1 large egg yolk, at room temperature
+- 1 large egg yolk, at room temperature

-3 large eggs, at room temperature
+- 3 large eggs, at room temperature

 - 1Heat the oven to 325ºF and arrange a rack in the middle.
 Coat the bottom and sides of a 9-inch springform pan with butter.
 Place wafer crumbs and melted butter in a medium bowl and mix until thoroughly combined.
 Pour the crumb mixture into the pan and, using the bottom of a cup, press evenly into the bottom and slightly up the sides.